html-graph/html-graph.github.io/content/box-area-rendering.md

 Instead of relying on the built-in virtual scroll, you can fine-tune your own virtual scroll implementation.
 This can be achieved by providing an <span data-ref="event-subject">EventSubject</span>
-trigger for graph rendering within a bounded area using the `setBoxRenderingTrigger` method of `CanvasBuilder`.
+trigger for graph rendering within a bounded area using the `enableBoxAreaRendering` method of `CanvasBuilder`.

 {{< code lang="javascript">}}
 import { CanvasBuilder, EventSubject } from '@html-graph/html-graph';